Xenopus boumbaensis

-Xenopus boumbaensis, the Mawa clawed frog, is a species of frog in the family Pipidae.
-It is known from a few localities in central and south-eastern Cameroon, and from north-western Republic of Congo and extreme south-western Central African Republic; it probably occurs more widely in the central African forest belt, but identification is difficult: it is one of the cryptic species that resemble Xenopus fraseri, from which it can be distinguished by chromosome number (2n=72) and a male advertisement call of a single note.
+Xenopus boumbaensis, the Mawa clawed frog, is a predominantly to fully aquatic species of frog in the family Pipidae, known from a few localities in central and southern Cameroon, the northwestern Republic of the Congo and the extreme southwest of the Central African Republic.
+The species likely occurs more widely throughout the Central African forest region, but identification is difficult as it is a cryptic species, resembling Xenopus fraseri; however, X. boumbaensis is distinguishable by chromosome number (2n=72) and the species' male advertisement call, consisting of a single note.

 Etymology

 The specific name boumbaensis refers to the type locality (Mawa) that is within the Boumba River drainage.

 Description

 Adult males can grow to 37 mm and females to 53 mm in snout–vent length.
 All Xenopus are characterized by a streamlined and flattened body, a vocal organ specialized for underwater sound production, lateral-line organs, claws on the innermost three toes, and fully webbed toes.
 The coloration is green with numerous spots posteriorly and on the hind limbs.
 The venter can be immaculate white but is often heavily spotted.

 Xenopus boumbaensis is an octoploid species (2n=72).